 By Michael P. Sampson (part 4 of 8)

 Personal jurisdiction refers to whether the actions of an individual or business entity permit the Florida court to exercise jurisdiction in a lawsuit naming the individual or business entity.
 See Borden v.
 East-European Ins.
 Co., 921 So.
-2d 587, 591 (Fla.
+2d 587 (Fla.
 2006).
 See generally section 48.193, Florida Statutes; White v.
 Pepsico, Inc., 568 So.
 2d 886, 888 (Fla.
 1990); Venetian Salami Co. v.
 Parthenais, 554 So.
-2d 499, 500 (Fla.1989) (to subject a defendant to personal jurisdiction, “due process requires that the defendant have certain minimum contacts with the forum”).
+2d 499 (Fla.1989) (to subject a defendant to personal jurisdiction, “due process requires that the defendant have certain minimum contacts with the forum”).

 First prong: Specific Jurisdiction or General Jurisdiction

 Alternatively long arm jurisdiction may be general.
-See section 48.193(2), Florida Statutes (where the defendant is “engaged in substantial and not isolated activity”).
+See section 48.193(2), Florida Statutes.
+General jurisdiction may lie when a defendant is “engaged in substantial and not isolated activity.”
 See Marina Dodge, Inc. v.
 Quinn, 134 So.
 3d 1103 (Fla.
 4th DCA 2014)(good analysis of specific and general jurisdiction, resulting in reversal of order denying motion to dismiss personal injury suit for lack of personal jurisdiction).

 If an entity’s contacts with Florida are also the basis for the suit, those contacts may establish specific jurisdiction.
 See section 48.193(1)(a)-(h), Florida Statutes; Marina Dodge, Inc. v.
 Quinn, 134 So.
-3d 1103, 1108 (Fla.
+3d 1103 (Fla.
 4th DCA 2014) (affidavits revealed few contacts between Florida and the defendant, which had engaged in isolated transactions with Florida companies, mostly over the Internet, without having targeted Florida for business); Caiazzo v.
 American Royal Arts Corp., 73 So.
-3d 245, 255-56 (Fla.
+3d 245 (Fla.
 4th DCA 2011) (applying traditional minimum contacts analysis, whether or not the Internet is involved); Canale v.
 Rubin, 20 So.
-3d 463, 467 (Fla.
+3d 463 (Fla.
 2d DCA 2009).

-But if an entity’s contacts with Florida are not also the basis for the claims, jurisdiction must arise from the entity’s general, more persistent, but unrelated contacts with Florida.
+Alternatively, if an entity’s contacts with Florida are not also the basis for the claims, jurisdiction must arise from the entity’s general, more persistent, but unrelated contacts with Florida.
 Fla.
 Stat. §48.193(2).